cartogram/rnd-summit-web-workshop/Step 3: Query.md

 }
 ```

 While REST uses "resources" as its core concept, GraphQL’s conceptual model is an entity graph.
 As a result, entities in GraphQL are not identified by URLs and instead we pass a query document to a single endpoint.
-The GraphQL backend parses this query and runs an associated resolver function of each field.
-These resolve functions now how to respond with the correct value, and can involve reaching out to different services, databases or respond immediately if no dynamic data is required.
+The GraphQL backend parses this query and runs an associated resolver function for each field.
+These resolver functions now how to respond with the correct value, and can involve reaching out to different services, databases or respond immediately if no dynamic data is required.
 Our client however, is not concerned with this process and can safely request a field in the query and expect a response containing the value.

 2.  **A REST endpoint has no way of knowing what the client is actually using.**